Composing Copyless Streaming String Transducers: Composition Construction

-The procedure relies on storing two types of \emph{summaries} as finite maps in the states of the composite. \begin{enumerate} \item The first map is the \emph{state summary} map $f : (P \times X) \to P$ that records the state in $T_{23}$ that is reached when reading the contents of a variable $x$, for every possible combination of starting states in $p \in P$ of $T_{23}$ and variables $x \in X$ of $T_{12}$. \item The second map is the \emph{shape summary} map $g: (P \times X \times Y) \to \seq{Y \cup Z}$ that stores the shape of each variable $y \in Y$ after reading a variable $x \in X$ from a starting point $p \in P$, for every possible combination of inputs. \end{enumerate} Since their domains and ranges are finite, these maps are finitely representable and furthermore there are finitely many maps of each given type.
-We write $\Ff$ for the space of all functions with type $(P \times X) \to P$ and $\Gg$ for the space of all functions of type $(P \times X \times Y) \to \seq{Y \cup Z}$.
+The main idea underlying the composition constructions is to simulate the state transitions of $T^1_2$ while keeping a record of what $T^2_3$ does when reading each possible variable in $X$ from each possible state in $P$.
+Since $T^1_2$ builds its output piecewise, these records are critical.
+By storing the actions of $T^2_3$ for each possible eventuality, it is possible to then chain together those actions which correspond to the run of $T^2_3$ on the output of $T^1_2$.
+In particular, the composite transducer incorporates two types of \emph{summaries} as finite maps in the states of $T^1_3$. \begin{enumerate} \item \emph{State summaries} are maps $f : (P \times X) \to P$ that record the state in $T^2_3$ that is reached after reading the contents of a variable $x$, for every possible combination of starting states in $p \in P$ of $T^2_3$ and variables $x \in X$ of $T^1_2$. \item \emph{Shape summaries} are maps $g: (P \times X \times Y) \to \brak{Y \cup \mc{Z}}$ that store the shape of each variable $y \in Y$ after reading a variable $x \in X$ from a starting point $p \in P$, for every possible combination of parameters. \end{enumerate} Since their domains and ranges are finite, each summary is finitely representable and there are finitely many summaries of each type.
+We write $\bb{F}$ for the set of all functions with type $(P \times X) \to P$ and $\bb{G}$ for the set of all functions of type $(P \times X \times Y) \to \brak{Y \cup \mc{Z}}$.
+The variables $\mc{Z} = \set{Z^{p,x}_{y,0}, Z^{p,x}_{y,1} : \tup{p,x,y} \in P \times X \times Y}$ of $T^1_3$ are used by the shape summary maps to store variable-free substrings of shapes.

-The main idea of the construction is to simulate the state transitions of $T_{12}$ while keeping a record of what $T_{23}$ does when reading any possible register in $X$ from any possible state in $P$.
-Since $T_{12}$ builds its output in a piecewise manner, and not linearly as ordinary one-way finite state transducers do, these records are essential.
-By storing the actions of $T_{23}$ for any possible eventuality, it is possible to then string together those actions which correspond to the run of $T_{23}$ on the output of $T_{12}$.
-The $f$ map allows us to store a destination state based on the contents of the $X$ variables, while the $g$ map tracks the shapes of variables in $T_{23}$ resulting from applying sequences of assignments induced by the contents of variables in $T_{12}$.
-The $Z$ variables are used by the shape summary maps to store non-variable substrings of shapes and thereby ensure the finitude of shape summaries.